ansible/ansible/docs/docsite/rst/user_guide/become.rst

 A user must have the ``SeDebugPrivilege`` to run a become process with elevated privileges.
 This privilege is assigned to Administrators by default.
-If the debug privilege is not available, the become process will run with a limmited set of privileges and groups.
+If the debug privilege is not available, the become process will run with a limited set of privileges and groups.

 To determine the type of token that Ansible was able to get, run the following